nicko88/HTWebRemote/Readme.md

 Simply download the [latest build from the releases](https://github.com/nicko88/HTWebRemote/releases/latest) page, extract the archive, and copy the files to your preferred folder location on your HTPC.

 See the [documentation](https://htmlpreview.github.io/?https://github.com/nicko88/HTWebRemote/blob/master/HTWebRemote/Util/html/doc.html) within the program for detailed operation instructions.

+### Hosting Remotes from a RaspberryPi / Linux PC

+There is a companion app called [HTWebRemoteHost](https://github.com/nicko88/HTWebRemoteHost) which let's you host your remote controls on a RasPi or typical Linux PC/server.
+The reason someone might want to do this is if they don't have a Windows PC that is just always powered on that they can host their remotes from.

+HTWebRemoteHost is a headless service, and you must use this Windows App to create and modify your remote controls, and then "Sync" them to the HTWebRemoteHost service on your RasPi / Linux PC.

+Keep in mind that the *"win"* device control and *"keys"* device control will **not** be operational on a RasPi / Linux Host.

 ### Community